ricvilla/ARMHackfestAPIProxy/README.md

 ## Overview
-This ARM template can be used to spin Kong running in Ubuntu on an AzureVM scale set.
+This ARM template can be used to spin up Kong running in Ubuntu on an AzureVM scale set.

 The template deploys a Linux VMSS with a desired count of VMs in the scale set.
 Once the VM Scale Sets is deployed, kong is installed with the use of a custom script extension.